 Falling into a coverage gap

 While Original Medicare (Parts A & B) will cover most of the essential healthcare costs you can expect to incur in this next phase of your life, many people will opt to purchase a Medicare Supplement (or Medigap) plan in order to address common gaps in coverage.
-For example, if international travel is a major aspect of your retirement plans, you might be surprised to learn that your Medicare coverage will not follow you outside of the United States.
+For example, if international travel is a major aspect of your retirement plans, you might be surprised to learn that your Medicare coverage will not follow you abroad.
 There are, however, some Medigap plans that will cover healthcare costs accrued while abroad.
 Similarly, a Medigap policy could be a wise choice if you anticipate having a lot of out-of-pocket costs or excess charges.
 Depending on where you live, there are up to 11 Medigap plan types available, all of which offer different benefits.
 Learn more about each plan type, and find the one that best addresses your needs, by reading the article below.

 Assuming you have to keep the same coverage forever